cheatham1/SoftwareBook/data_and_simulated_data.md

 Data and simulated data do not always agree.
 This can be due to various reasons, such as

-* the conditions not being exactly the same e.g. Energy, pile-up etc.
+* the conditions not being exactly the same e.g. Energy, pile-up.

-* not all background processes are included in the simulated data.
+* not all background processes are included in the simulated data,

 * the physics has not been exactly modeled by the theory.